 Now, he had escaped death twice in the last two days.
 First, when he bailed out of his plane after a dogfight, where he’d taken out a German fighter.
-Then, when a local policeman pulled him from a mob that greeted his parachute near Linz.
+Then, when he was lynched on April 3, 1945.

 In a war that shaped the American consciousness, there are still shamefully forgotten horrors.
 And this one is particularly chilling because it drew on the sins of our own past.

 “Isn’t it striking that the Germans monitored the lynching of African Americans in the South of the United States and set loose a similar kind of violence against black airmen?” said Georg Hoffmann, an Austrian-based historian who has researched Manning’s murder.
 In 2016, Hoffmann and fellow researcher Nicole-Melanie Goll created a database of the 9,000 Allied pilots killed or shot down over Austria, unearthing details on the fates of many fallen crews.